Course leader: Oleguer Plana Ripoll

 Administrator: Johanne Gregor Nielsen

-- Discuss the strengths and limitations of each approach.
+- Discuss strengths and limitations of register data

 Participation in the course is without cost for: